What medical care can I have?

 Specialist palliative care

 If you can’t have treatment to control the cancer, you may be referred to a specialist palliative care team.
+They aim to help you live as long and as comfortably as possible.
 They can help manage symptoms, as well as supporting you and your family.
-If you haven’t seen a palliative care team, ask your GP to refer you.
+If you haven’t seen a palliative care team, ask your GP or nurse if this would be helpful.

 Thinking about your future care

-If you have been told that you can’t have treatment to control the cancer, you might want to think about what care you would or wouldn’t want if your cancer got worse.
+If you have been told that you can’t have treatment to control the cancer, you may want to think about your future care.
+This might include what care you would or wouldn’t want, and where you would like to be cared for.
 This is called advance care planning.
 This can be difficult to do, but it may help you feel more prepared and in control.
+We have more information about care in the last few months of life.

 Knowing what to expect

 Sometimes pancreatic cancer can grow and spread quickly.
-If you have been told you only have a few months to live, you may want to know what to expect.
-We have information and support available if you want to find out more.
+You may want to know more about what to expect in the future.
+You can talk to your team at the hospital or your palliative care team.
+We also have information about care and support available in the last few months of life, if you want to find out more.

-You can speak to our specialist nurses on our free Support Line.
+You can also speak to our specialist nurses on our free Support Line.
 They can explain what to expect, and how to get the support you need.
+They can also answer any questions you may have and talk through any worries.